 If you have been exposed to an STD or think you might be infected, see your doctor immediately.
 The sooner you see your doctor, the sooner you can consider testing to determine whether or not you have contracted anything.
 Not only that, but you can get the medications you need to treat whatever it is that you have contracted.

-Here’s the good news: STDs can feel embarrassing, sure, but when tested and treated, very few cause serious health concerns.
+Here’s the good news about STDs: they can feel embarrassing, sure, but when tested and treated, very few cause serious health concerns.

 Whatever you do, don’t pretend they don’t exist.
 Instead, go on the offensive, and do what you need to do to keep yourself as safe as possible.